rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

     samtools index IMB211_rmdup.bam
     samtools index R500_rmdup.bam

-Now we us `samtools mpileup` to look for SNPs.
+Now we use `samtools mpileup` to look for SNPs.
 Samtools mpileup calculates the number of reference and alternate alleles at each position in the genome and genotype likelihoods.  bcftools makes a call of the most likely genotype.

     samtools mpileup -DVuf ../Brapa_reference/BrapaV1.5_chrom_only.fa IMB211_rmdup.bam R500_rmdup.bam | bcftools view -vcg - > IMB211_R500.vcf